CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

-These are the best endurance road bikes suitable for beginners and people who prefer comfort over chasing seconds in the $1000 to $4000 price range.
+These are the best endurance road bikes in the $1000 to $4000 range, suitable for beginners and people who prefer comfort over chasing seconds.

-The upright riding geometry contributed to overall riding comfort, encouraging me to cycle more.
+The upright riding geometry improved overall riding comfort, encouraging me to cycle more.
 This might not happen with performance geometry because of the aggressive riding position.
-They are also pretty versatile (as seen from the preview picture).
+Endurance bikes are also pretty versatile (as seen from the preview picture).

-So I rolled up my sleeves, dug into the reviews and discussions, and wrote this article.
+So, I rolled up my sleeves, dug into the reviews and discussions, and evaluated the bikes based on my road bike scoring system.

 Thanks to my buyer’s guide below, you learn what to expect, what to look for, and what mistakes to avoid when shopping for an endurance road bike.